OutSystems/OSInAppBrowserLib-iOS/.github/pull_request_template.md

 ## Checklist
 <!--- Go over all the following items and put an `x` in all the boxes that apply -->
 - [ ] Pull request title follows the format `RNMT-XXXX <title>`
-- [ ] Code follows the code style of this project
+- [ ] Code follows code style of this project
 - [ ] CHANGELOG.md file is correctly updated
 - [ ] Changes require an update to the documentation
 	- [ ] Documentation has been updated accordingly